 There are a few things to keep in mind when using a circular polarizer.
 The first is that you can’t always get the desired effect from one – your results will vary depending on where the light is coming from and on the location of your subject.
 Sadly, you can’t always move your subject to take full advantage of your polarizing filter, so in certain circumstances you may just have to shoot without one.

 Second, a polarizing filter is, by its nature, a tool for reducing the amount of light that reaches your camera’s sensor.
-This means that you may lose two or three f-stops of light, which also means of course that you’ll have to compensate with a faster shutter speed or possibly a tripod (which is never a bad thing when shooting landscapes anyway).
+This means that you may lose two or three f-stops of light, which also means of course that you’ll have to compensate with a slower shutter speed or possibly a tripod (which is never a bad thing when shooting landscapes anyway).

 Photography doesn’t necessarily have to be about capturing reality, and every scene doesn’t necessarily have to be reproduced exactly as it appears to the naked eye.
 A polarizing filter can help add interest to a scene that may be lacking in that certain quality that separates a good photo from a great one.
 Adding a polarizer to your arsenal of photographic tools will ensure that you can give your photos that extra edge when the situation calls for it.